What Are The Best Vintage Stores In Europe

 Geneva: The Vet’ Shop

-Geneva is a dream city thanks to a unique setting and a magnificent view of Mont-Blanc.
+Geneva is a dream city thanks to a unique setting and magnificent view of Mont-Blanc.
 The highest peak in Europe.
 The countryside, the perfect place for outdoor activities, is only a few minutes away from the city.
 Geneva is the best starting point to visit the rest of Switzerland thanks to an excellent public transport connection by train.

 You may be thinking….
 That’s nice info and all, but where are the clothes at, girl?!
 I know, Geneva may not be known as a thrifty city, but that’s why you’ve got us.
 To sift out hidden gems for you like this.
-For the cash tight travelers looking to up their vintage game without having to sell their soul, The Vet’ Shop in Geneva is the way forward!
+For the cash-tight travelers looking to up their vintage game without having to sell their soul, The Vet’ Shop in Geneva is the way forward!

 Part of the Swiss Red Cross, the vintage store is more fashion orientated than its charity shop counterparts.
 It exclusively sells hand-picked retro clothing from iconic brands such as Givenchy and Celine.
-So, whether you’re a lover of second-hand fashion for ethical, political or economic reasons, check out The Vet’ Shop.
+So, whether you’re a lover of second-hand fashion for ethical, political, or economic reasons, check out The Vet’ Shop.
 Not only do the proceeds go towards helping those in need but it’s also a welcome alternative to the sky-high prices of the Swiss city!